mauricioabreu/blog/content/posts/how-to-build-a-blog-using-pelican-part-II.md

 slug: how-to-build-a-blog-using-pelican-part-II
 ---

-# How to build a blog using Pelican - Part II

 In the previous post I showed you a bigger picture of the stack used by this blog.
 This one is to show some tools that make it easier to write, review and deploy it to production.